Gain valuable workplace skills and confidence with a Certificate I in Work Education 22566VIC at Victoria University Polytechnic.

 This course will give you an understanding of basic workplace expectations.
-We will support your special needs and help you to gain skills in:
+We will support your additional needs and help you to gain skills in:

 - job seeking and employability